Skip to main content

 Operation procedure

-Define the structure of a feature model
+Define the structure of the feature model

-create feature model
+Create a feature model

 Operation procedure